The Concert for New York City: Audience reaction

 Adam Sandler's appearance as Operaman was a comic highlight of the evening.
 He sang a humorous song about the greatness of New York City, the end of Rudy Giuliani's term as mayor, the New York Yankees who were in the middle of playing in the 2001 ALCS, the musical acts that preceded him on stage (in which he mentioned that Destiny's Child gave him a "bone-ah"), and Osama bin Laden's alleged cowardice, including the line "Osama says he's tough, Osama says he's brave/Then tell me why Osama is shitting in a cave!"

-Musically, the audience responded most fervently to The Who, roaring as they came on stage with a roiling "Who Are You", drowning out the band on the famous "It's only teenage wasteland" refrain of "Baba O'Riley," and reaching a peak of excitement with "Won't Get Fooled Again."
+Musically, the audience responded most fervently to the Who, roaring as they came on stage with a roiling "Who Are You", drowning out the band on the famous "It's only teenage wasteland" refrain of "Baba O'Riley," and reaching a peak of excitement with "Won't Get Fooled Again."
 The backdrop for the band consisted of an American flag alongside a British flag, showing solidarity.
 Vocalist Roger Daltrey's final words to the crowd of first responders and their families were: "We could never follow what you did."
-Forbes described The Who’s performance as a "catharsis" for the law enforcement in attendance.
+Previously, during the opening chords of "Behind Blue Eyes", Daltrey said, "I'm not worthy of wearing this," when tossed a law enforcement officer's cap.
+Forbes described The Who's performance as a "catharsis" for the law enforcement in attendance.
 This performance would turn out to be bassist John Entwistle's final performance in America with The Who; he died of a heart attack only eight months later.
 Multi-instrumentalist Jon Carin, who had worked with the band during the group's 1996–1997 tours, played keyboards in place of longtime keyboardist John "Rabbit" Bundrick.